globalbraininstitute/onet/speakers/last.markdown

 ---

-## Exploring the Global Commons: A (Post-Capitalist, Post-State) Humanist Age Constructed on the Foundation of Automated Access and Collaborative Offer Networks
+## Exploring the Global Commons

+A (Post-Capitalist, Post-State) Humanist Age Constructed on the Foundation of Automated Access and Collaborative Offer Networks

 ## Questions and comments